 - If there is demonstrated need, students will be packaged with Federal Work-Study and the financial aid award letter will include the dollar amount of the Federal Work-Study award.
 The amount on the award letter indicates the maximum earnings permitted during the academic period.
 It does not guarantee a job nor that they will be able to earn the stated maximum.

 - Check the bulletin board at the Financial Aid and Student Employment Office for openings.
 Inquire at campus offices about upcoming jobs.

-All student employees must maintain financial aid satisfactory academic progress and a minimum of six credit hours of enrollment during the fall and spring semesters.
-Failure to do so will result in termination of employment.
-Students earn minimum wage, and are paid bi-monthly from the Payroll Office.
-Students may download a copy of the Student Worker Handbook that describes the terms of employment.
-There may be an opportunity to perform community service as part of your work-study program.
+- Maintain financial aid satisfactory academic progress and a minimum of six credit hours of enrollment during the fall and spring semesters.
+Failure to meet the requirements will result in termination of employment.